 Working at height can be a hazardous activity, particularly if it is not approached with care and attention.
-To protect life and limb there are various rules, regulations and guidelines that should be followed whenever you or your employees are working above ground level.
+To protect life and limb, there are various rules, regulations and guidelines that should be followed whenever you or your employees are working above ground level.

 Read on for an overview of working at height, safely and responsibly...

-Working at height, as defined by the Health and Safety Executive (HSE), is 'work in any place where, if precautions are not taken, a person could fall a distance liable to cause personal injury’.
+Working at height, as defined by the Health and Safety Executive (HSE), is 'work in any place where, if precautions are not taken, a person could fall a distance liable to cause personal injury.

 This includes working above the ground or floor level, or where the worker could fall from an edge, through a hole or through a fragile or breakable surface.
-The HSE states that working at height is one of the biggest causes of major injuries and deaths in the workplace – it is because of this that there are a number of rules in place to minimise the likelihood of accidents occurring.
+The HSE states that working at height is one of the biggest causes of major injuries and deaths in the workplace – it is because of this that there are various rules in place to minimise the likelihood of accidents occurring.

-For the purposes of these regulations, ‘fragile surfaces’ might include:
+For these regulations, ‘fragile surfaces’ might include:

 According to the HSE and RIDDOR legislation (the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013):

-The key, foundational rules that must be followed are:
+The key foundational rules that must be followed are:

 Plan for the worst – what will you do if someone does fall from a height?
 Do you have emergency or rescue procedures in place to deal with such an event?